 Mark Borowiecki Contract Information:

-Re-signed with the Senators on a three-year, $3.3 million extension in August 2014.
+Re-signed with the Senators on a two-year, $2.4 million extension in October 2017.

 To instantly reveal our fantasy analysis of every player – including Mark Borowiecki – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Mark Borowiecki: Past News Updates ( ▲ View most recent update )